Compact linear Fresnel reflector

 A compact linear Fresnel reflector (CLFR) – also referred to as a concentrating linear Fresnel reflector – is a specific type of linear Fresnel reflector (LFR) technology.
-They are named for their similarity to a Fresnel lens, in which many small, thin lens fragments are combined to simulate a much thicker simple lens.
+It is named for its similarity to a Fresnel lens, in which many small, thin lens fragments are combined to simulate a much thicker simple lens.
 These mirrors are capable of concentrating the sun's energy to approximately 30 times its normal intensity.

 Linear Fresnel reflectors use long, thin segments of mirrors to focus sunlight onto a fixed absorber located at a common focal point of the reflectors.
-This concentrated energy is transferred through the absorber into some thermal fluid (this is typically oil capable of maintaining liquid state at very high temperatures).
+This concentrated energy is transferred through the absorber into some thermal fluid (this is typically oil capable of maintaining a liquid state at very high temperatures).
 The fluid then goes through a heat exchanger to power a steam generator.
-As opposed to traditional LFR's, the CLFR utilizes multiple absorbers within the vicinity of the mirrors.
+As opposed to traditional LFRs, the CLFR utilizes multiple absorbers within the vicinity of the mirrors.

 History

-The first linear Fresnel reflector solar power system was developed in Italy in 1961 by Giovanni Francia of the University of Genoa.
+The first linear-Fresnel-reflector solar-power system was developed in Italy in 1961 by Giovanni Francia of the University of Genoa.
 Francia demonstrated that such a system could create elevated temperatures capable of making a fluid do work.
 The technology was further investigated by companies such as the FMC Corporation during the 1973 oil crisis, but remained relatively untouched until the early 1990s.
 In 1993, the first CLFR was developed at the University of Sydney in 1993 and patented in 1995.
 In 1999, the CLFR design was enhanced by the introduction of the advanced absorber.
 In 2003 the concept was extended to 3D geometry.
-Research published in 2010 showed that higher concentrations and / or higher acceptance angles could be obtained by using nonimaging optics to explore different degrees of freedom in the system such as varying the size and curvature of the heliostats, placing them at a varying height (on a wave-shape curve) and combining the resulting primary with nonimaging secondaries.
+Research published in 2010 showed that higher concentrations and higher acceptance angles could be obtained by using nonimaging optics to explore different degrees of freedom in the system such as varying the size and curvature of the heliostats, placing them at a varying height (on a wave-shape curve), and combining the resulting primary with nonimaging secondaries.